 Stand side-on to a bench or low table, with your right knee and hand supported on it, your back parallel to the floor and a weight in your left hand.
 Start with the upper arm parallel to the body, elbow at a right angle.
 Keeping the upper arm still, straighten the arm, taking the dumbbell past your thigh.
 Now bring the arm all the way down (perpendicular to the floor); then extend it again, this time keeping it straight (trying to take the arm slightly beyond the line of the body).
 Bend the elbow back to the start position and repeat the combo.
 Swap sides.

 Tone your arms: Strong-arm tactics

-Tone your arms tactic 3: Nordic walking, in which you use special flexible poles to propel yourself along, burns up to 46% more calories than normal walking and strengthens the back, chest, shoulders and arms.
+Tactic 3: Nordic walking, in which you use special flexible poles to propel yourself along, burns up to 46 per cent more calories than normal walking and strengthens the back, chest, shoulders and arms.
 In fact, hitting your target of 10,000 steps a day is like doing 10,000 triceps extensions!